moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 - Team members will be able to avail of GX’s global health insurance plan through AXA.
 GitLab will cover 100% of the team members' cost and 66%  of eligible dependent premiums.
 - The AXA plan will be administered directly through GX.
 - During the onboarding of a new hire, GX will collect the team member and eligible dependent’s census for enrollment via the GX1 platform.
+If dependants are added GX will need to ask team members to sign an authorisation form detailing the amount that will be deducted through Payroll.
 - Once the plan is implemented, the team member will receive the documentation along with a digital pass  via a secure link directly from AXA
 - For any addition or modification a team member can reach out to the GX team at: gx_employeeexperience@globalexpansion.com.